tari-project/doc-playground/docs/helloootle/08-adding-the-counter-to-your-project.md

 This will create a `component` substate on the Ootle - this means that you will have a Counter instance that is independent of the `template` that can be interacted with via specific functions.

-Next, we'll look at using transactions to interact with this `component` to increase the
+Next, we'll look at using transactions to interact with this `component` to increase the counter amount.